mozilla/zippy/docs/index.rst

 Play with it, look at the API.
 Use it as a sample.
 Then use whatever software tools, frameworks and methodologies you use in development and build your own version of Zippy.

+Your implementation should implement the `Marketplace payment providers specification`_.

 If you build something that has:

 * the same API end points
 * uses OAuth for authentication